 With the Skulker feat, you could also attempt to hide if you are in a lightly obscured area (such as dim light).

 With the wood elf’s Mask of the Wild ability you can attempt to hide even when you are only lightly obscured by foliage, heavy rain, falling snow, mist, and other natural phenomena.
 You can’t use this ability to attempt to hide in dim lighting-- although your DM might allow it-- but you can in the area of effect of an insect plague.

 With the lightfoot halfling’s Naturally Stealthy ability you can attempt to hide even when you are obscured only by a creature that is at least one size larger than you.
-You would have to first move to a position that placed that creature between you and the creature you are hiding from.
+This racial ability suggests you can't normally hide behind creatures that offer only half cover.

 The Rogue’s Cunning Action that allows him to take a Hide action as a bonus action each round, does not release him from the need to meet at least one of the above requirements before attempting to hide.